tig-foundation/tig-monorepo/tig-challenges/src/cur_decomposition/OVERVIEW.md

 for each of eight related matrix/target-rank sub-instances.
 For target rank k, the algorithm must return exactly k distinct column indices and exactly k distinct row indices.
-For the four smallest target ranks it also returns a finite k × k float32 linking matrix.
-For the four largest target ranks, the linking matrix is omitted and reconstructed by the verifier with the shared fast QR routine described below.
+The verifier reconstructs every linking matrix with the canonical fast QR routine described below; linking matrices are never part of the submitted solution.

 The authoritative mathematical specification is docs/cur.tex.